SveltePress/sveltepress/README.md

   * `vitePlugins?: PluginOption`
     A theme can use this prop to add some vite plugins to the Vite pipeline chain.
     For example, add some virtual modules or write some temp files.
+* `clientImports?: string[]`
+  Some imports that would be used in the global layout js entry.
+It is useful when you want to import some global styles.
+  For example: `['import \'uno.css\'']`
 ## Markdown features

 ### Svelte in Markdown